European Communities: Privileges and immunities

 The Protocol on the privileges and immunities of the European Communities grants the European Communities and their institutions certain privileges and immunities such as to allow them to perform their tasks.
-The International Organizations Immunities Act (22 USC § 288h) of the United States has also been extended to the European Communities.
+The International Organisations Immunities Act (22 USC § 288h) of the United States has also been extended to the European Communities.

 The working conditions of staff are governed by the Communities' staff regulations and not directly by the labour laws of the countries of employment.
 Their salaries, wages and emoluments are subject to a tax for the benefit of the European Communities and are, in turn, exempt from national taxes.